Same-sex marriage (SSM) in Oklahoma

-Within days after the results were certified, two Oklahoma same-sex couples launched a lawsuit in the U.S. District Court for the Northern District of Oklahoma to have the amendment declared unconstitutional and tp achieve marriage equality in Oklahoma so that all loving, committed couples -- both same-sex and opposite-sex -- could marry.
+Within days after the results were certified, two Oklahoma same-sex couples launched a lawsuit in the U.S. District Court for the Northern District of Oklahoma.
+It was called Bishop v.
+Oklahoma (later Bishop v.
+Smith).
+Their goal was to have the amendment declared unconstitutional and to achieve marriage equality in Oklahoma/ Then, all loving, committed couples -- both same-sex and opposite-sex -- who had reached the minimum age requirements and were not too closely related, could marry.
 It also attempted to have parts of the federal Defense of Marriage Act (DOMA) also declared unconstitutional, particularly the clause that allows states to refuse to recognize same-sex marriages solemnized elsewhere.

-A little over nine years later, judge Terence Kern of the federal District Court issued its ruling, declaring Question 711 unconstitutional because it:
+A little over nine years later, Judge Terence Kern of the federal District Court issued its ruling, declaring the Question 711 amendment unconstitutional for the usual reasons seen in many similar cases in other states, it:

 Responses to the ruling were predictable: